• Skip to primary navigation

 Not all meats have to be marinated.
 Take a large joint, for example.
 A marinade only gets absorbed into the outer surface, so the flavor doesn’t penetrate deep into the flesh.

-1 Some cuts of meat like ribeye and T-bones are juicy and tender enough in their own right and do not require marinating.
-In fact, if you do marinate them, you can do more harm than good.
+1 Some cuts of meat like ribeye and T-bones are juicy, tender enough in their own right, and do not require marinating.
+If you do marinate them, you can do more harm than good.

-• Note: Bearing in mind that marinades add flavor, they are best used with meats that have less strong tastes – we’re talking here about chicken breasts and pork chops or beef cuts such as flank or skirt, which if not marinated tend to be tougher.
+- Note: Bearing in mind that marinades add flavor, they are best used with meats with less strong tastes - we're talking here about chicken breasts and pork chops or beef cuts such as flank or skirt, which, if not marinated, tend to be tougher.

 However, please note that marinated seafood still needs to be cooked to the recommended internal temperatures.